 3. Be calm about minor irritations

-Dealing with the minor stresses and strains of everyday life in a positive way is key to long-term health, a new study finds.
+Dealing with the minor stresses and strains of everyday life in a positive way is key to long-term health, a study finds.

 The research found that people who remained calm or cheerful in the face of irritations had a lower risk of inflammation.